Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Luxury

-The north-eastern part of Santo Antao is probably one of the most beautiful areas of the entire Cape Verdean archipelago.
+The northeastern part of Santo Antao is probably one of the most beautiful areas of the entire Cape Verdean archipelago.

 Be prepared to be mostly surrounded by fruit trees, coffee plants, and breathtaking views.